sarahciston/codingcare/posts/guide.md

 ### Keep things loose

+*What's the minimal structure necessary to make people feel like they have a container that is safe, and that gives them freedom to move?
+What's the foundation you need to have to facilitate spaciousness while still offering a foundation?
+You still need a a safe structure.*

+As Code Collective developed, the above has been an ongoing question.
 It has been one of my biggest stresses about our collective learning how to lead.
 Because leadership is a responsibility I take seriously, but also feels like a spotlight or a pedestal I'm wary of, this leadership feels like a tightrope walk in which I try nervously to make sure everyone is comfortable, having fun, and learning — all without forcing anything or having it "look like" anything is happening at all.

 Of course, this does not work.
 That nervous strategy is riddled with stilted efforts of over-structured efforts leading to dead silence and loosey-goosey meandering conversations.
 Along the way I am continually learning the caring practices of facilitation as leadership, as being a vessel and a model.